-Professor Grunow studied engineering management at TU Berlin, where he earned his PhD on the optimization of electronics assembly lines in 1999.
+Professor Grunow studied industrial engineering at TU Berlin, where he earned his PhD on the optimization of electronics assembly lines in 1999.
 He later conducted research at Degussa AG in Hanau, returning to TU Berlin to complete his postdoctoral teaching qualification (habilitation) in 2005.
-After several international appointments, he joined TU Denmark, where he led the Operations Management Department as of 2006.
-In autumn 2010 he was appointed professor of production and supply chain management at TUM, succeeding Professor Wildemann.
+After several international appointments, he joined TU Denmark, where was head of the Operations Management Department as of 2006.
+In autumn 2010 he was appointed professor of production and supply chain management at TUM.

 - Associate Member International Academy of Production Engineering CIRP (2009)

 Stefánsdóttir B, Grunow M, Akkerman R: "Scheduling setups and cleanings: classification and generic modelling approach".
 European Journal of Operational Research.
 2017; 261(3): 849-865.Abstract

 Kriett PO, Grunow M: "Generation of low-dimensional capacity constraints for unrelated parallel machines".
 IISE Transactions.
 2017; 49(12): 1189-1205.Abstract

 Grunow M, Piramuthu S: "RFID in highly perishable food supply networks – remaining shelf life to supplant expiry date?".
 International Journal of Production Economics.
 2013; 146(2): 717-727.Abstract